This website shows information regarding the following topics:

 Besides the normal Unix permissions that you set with chmod (where you can set permissions for the owning user, the owning group, and everyone else), the system also supports more advanced ACLs.

 The system serves two functions: It houses the normal home directories of all HPC users, and it provides tape-backed mid- to longterm storage for users data.
-It is based on IBM hard- and software (Spectrum Scale/GPFS, Spectrum Protect/TSM) and took up operation in August 2009.
+It is based on Lenovo hardware and IBM software (Spectrum Scale/GPFS) and took up operation in September 2020.

-- 6 LTO4 tape drives and 2 expansion frames
+- 8 LTO8 tape drives and two expansion frames

 - redundant controllers

-- Usable data capacity: 66 TB for vault, 5 TB for homes
+- Usable data capacity: 2 PB for vault, 40 TB for homes